-There was no IPT during FY2024, the AC is of the opinion that Chapter 9 of the Listing Manual of the SGX-ST has been complied with.
+There was no IPT during the financial year ended 31 March 2023, the AC is of the opinion that Chapter 9 of the Listing Manual of the SGX-ST has been complied with.
 The AC has nevertheless established the necessary review procedures should IPT arise.